kristenvaccaro/interaction-design/assignments.md

 ## Portfolio Project (aka Design Assignments)

-Your portfolio project will be a single project you will submit at the end of the quarter.
-If you are applying for design jobs, this could be an excellent addition to your portfolio!
+The portfolio project is an individual project you will work on over the quarter.
+By the end of the quarter, you will have produced an entry for your design portfolio.
+If you are applying for design jobs, this could be very useful for your applications and interviews!

-Each week you will complete a design assignment, all of which will build into your final submission.
-Each week's design assignments is matched to that week's content in lecture, so they will help you understand and apply the concepts we talk about in class.
+Each week will include check ins along the way to your final portfolio entry.
+Each week's design assignment is matched to that week's topic (including readings and lectures), so they will help you understand and apply the concepts we talk about in class.
+They will also build cumulatively over the course of the quarter until you have a finished design.

 Studios will be used to share your current plans & designs, so the assignment should be completed before your studio starts.